JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Git pull can't rebase multiple branches
 Sometimes when using the `git pull` mapping in a UI, instead of pulling, there is an error that says `can't rebase onto multiple branches`.
 This usually goes away after pulling a second or third time.
 It would be nice if this just didn't happen at all.

-### Git integration tests
-The thought here is that integration tests could help ensure that our functions produce the correct git state, given some current state.
-This could be pretty powerful.
-Would probably look like:
-* A script to set up git repo for various states
-* Teardown script
-* Be able to call these before/after each test run

 ### Git log -S with multiline visual selection
 It would be awesome if using `:G log -S` from visual mode worked with a multiline selection.
 One way this _could_ work is to use concepts from [this blog post](https://hoelz.ro/blog/applying-gits-pickaxe-option-across-multiple-lines-of-yaml-using-textconv).
 The gist of it is: